Skip to content

 Challengeable by: Auditor

-Detect related party transactions under PCAOB AS 2410 + IAS 24 Are related party transactions identified and disclosed under PCAOB AS 2410 + IAS 24 + ASC 850 disclosure requirements?
+Detect related party transactions under PCAOB AS 2410 and IAS 24 Are related party transactions identified and disclosed under the PCAOB AS 2410, IAS 24 and ASC 850 disclosure requirements?
 AI Agent Auditor

-LLM-supported related-party transaction identification under PCAOB AS 2410 plus IAS 24 plus ASC 850 disclosure requirements: parent + subsidiary + sister-company transfers, equity-method investee transactions, key management personnel compensation + benefits, joint venture partner transactions, common-control transactions, immediate family member entities.
-Detection through vendor master + customer master + chart-of-accounts patterns plus beneficial ownership extraction; never auto-classifies disclosure adequacy - controller + Big-4 audit applies disposition with rationale plus required disclosure drafting
+LLM-supported related-party transaction identification under the PCAOB AS 2410, IAS 24 and ASC 850 disclosure requirements covers parent, subsidiary and sister-company transfers, equity-method investee transactions, key management compensation and benefits, joint venture partner transactions, common-control transactions and immediate family member entities.
+Detection works through vendor master, customer master and chart-of-accounts patterns with beneficial ownership extraction.
+The LLM never judges disclosure adequacy on its own; the controller and Big-4 audit disposition it with rationale and draft the required disclosure.

 Decision Record